The Left continues to call the Right fascists. But today the Left employs everything they define as fascism. They’re trying to silence the Right.

 Because I believe in borders, because I believe in legal immigration, because I believe a nation without borders isn’t a nation doesn’t make me xenophobic; because I’m pro-life doesn’t make me backward; and because I believe in gender specific public restrooms doesn’t make me homophobic.

 Go ahead and call the new militant Left Antifa (short for anti-fascism) if you want.
-They’re still employing the same tactics you accuse the White House of using but that I don’t see.
+They’re still employing the same tactics they accuse the White House of using but that I don’t see.
 What I see is the Left trying to silence the Right through violence.

 Our colleges and universities won’t let anyone with even a hint of conservatism speak at their campuses.
 That is an affront to free thinking.
 What is that teaching our youth about opposing views, that out of debate often comes the best solutions?